-May 20, 2012 - Abdel Basset Ali al-Megrahi dies in Libya at 60 years old, the only person convicted of the 1988 bombing of Pan Am flight 103 over Lockerbie, Scotland.
+May 20, 2012 - Abdel Basset Ali al-Megrahi dies in Libya at 60 years old, the only person convicted of the 1988 bombing of Pan Am Flight 103 over Lockerbie, Scotland.

 June 5, 2012 - A device explodes outside of the U.S. mission in the city of Benghazi.
-No injuries were reported.
+No injuries are reported.
 The cause is alleged to be retaliation for the death of Abu Yahya al-Libi, a top Al Qaeda leader.

 July 13, 2012 - The National Forces Alliance, a coalition of 58 political parties, leads in 12 of 15 districts counted.

 July 17, 2012 - Results show the National Forces Alliance win the most seats in the 200-seat election, 39; the Justice and Construction party, a Muslim Brotherhood affiliate came in second with 17 seats.